J Resort

 J Resort, formerly the Sands Regency Casino Hotel, is a casino hotel in downtown Reno, Nevada.
-It is owned and operated by Jacobs Entertainment.
+It is owned and operated by Jacobs Entertainment, Inc.

 History

 The property that is now the J Resort was first opened in February 1965 as the Sands Motor Inn.
 It was an 80-room motel, developed by Pete Cladianos and his family.
 An addition was completed in 1970, adding a five-story hotel building with 24 rooms, and a casino with 40 slot machines.

 The Sands was not in the most prospective area of Reno at that time and even in some regards to this day, but nevertheless it grew.
 In 1979, the 15-story Regency Tower was added, with 300 hotel rooms and more casino space.
 In 1985, the property's name was changed to the Sands Regent to settle a trademark complaint from the Sands Hotel and Casino in Las Vegas.
 The name was soon changed to the Sands Regency after another complaint was received from the Regent Hotels chain.
 By 1988, a third and final tower had been constructed, giving the hotel a total of 800 rooms and a parking garage.
 The new tower was detached from the main two towers but at the same time connected with a link between it and the original towers.

 The Sands Regency is popular among Reno locals, bowlers and cribbage players, whom they cater to in great numbers.
 In 1995, Tony Roma's opened a new restaurant location at the Sands Regency, and a comedy club opened in 2000, along with an original Mel's Diner, all gaining to the resort's credibility.